 - Active Learning skills: Focused and continuous learning from various sources of information, observation and otherwise for application in getting work done.

 - Active Listening skills: Giving full attention to what other people are saying, understanding the points being made by others, asking questions, etc.

 - Communication skills in English: Skills in communicating effectively in writing as well as verbally with others in the English language.

 - Coordination skills: Skills in working together with other people to get things done

 - Critical Thinking skills: Skills in an analysis of complex situations, using logic and reasoning to understand the situations and take appropriate actions or make interpretations and inferences.

 - Judgment and Decision Making: Skills in considering the pros and cons of various decision alternatives; considering costs and benefits; taking appropriate and suitable decisions.

 - Negotiation skills: Skills in bringing others together and trying to reconcile differences.

 - Persuasion skills: Skills in persuading others to change their minds or behaviour.

 - Problem-Solving skills: Skills in analysis and understanding of problems, evaluating various options to solve the problems and using the best option to solve the problems

-What personality characteristics you should have to succeed in an MBA entrance exam?
+What personality characteristics you should have to succeed in an exam?

-These are the personality/ behavioral traits that are expected in you to get admission after an MBA Entrance Exam.
+These are the personality/ behavioral traits that are expected in you to get admission after an Exam.

 You are required to be: